-The first sentence of the first paragraph of the section titled "Risk Factors - Risks Relating to the Group and its Business - Credit Risks - Reductions in Earnings on Investment Portfolio" on page 27 of the Base Prospectus is hereby deleted in its entirety and replaced by the following:
+The first sentence of the first paragraph of the section titled "Risk Factors - Risks Relating to the Group and its Business - Credit Risks - Reductions in Earnings on Investment Portfolio" on page 27 of the Original Base Prospectus (as amended by the First Supplement) is hereby amended to read as follows:

-The Group has historically generated a portion of its interest income from its securities portfolio, with interest income derived from the Group's securities portfolio in 2020, 2021, 2022 and the first six months of 2023 accounting for 16.6%, 17.0, 31.3% and 21.5%, respectively, of its total interest income and 11.9%, 11.5%, 22.5% and 12.9%, respectively, of its gross operating income before deducting interest expense and fees and commissions expense.
+The Group has historically generated a portion of its interest income from its securities portfolio, with interest income derived from the Group's securities portfolio in 2020, 2021, 2022 and the first nine months of 2023 accounting for 16.6%, 17.0, 31.3% and 24.3%, respectively, of its total interest income and 11.9%, 11.5%, 22.5% and 14.7%, respectively, of its gross operating income before deducting interest expense and fees and commissions expense.

-The second sentence of the third paragraph of the section titled "Risk Factors - Risks Relating to the Group and its Business - Funding Risks - Liquidity Risks" starting on page 27 of the Base Prospectus is hereby deleted in its entirety and replaced by the following:
+The second sentence of the third paragraph of the section titled "Risk Factors - Risks Relating to the Group and its Business - Funding Risks - Liquidity Risks" starting on page 27 of the Original Base Prospectus (as amended by the First Supplement) is hereby amended to read as follows:

-The Group's loan-to-deposit ratio was 96.2%, 84.3%, 84.7% and 72.6%, respectively, as of 31 December 2020, 2021 and 2022 and 30 June 2023.
+The Group's loan-to-deposit ratio was 96.2%, 84.3%, 84.7% and 77.1%, respectively, as of 31 December 2020, 2021 and 2022 and 30 September 2023.

-The fifth sentence of the fourth paragraph of the section titled "Risk Factors - Risks Relating to the Group and its Business - Funding Risks - Liquidity Risks" on page 28 of the Base Prospectus is hereby deleted in its entirety and replaced by the following:
+The fifth sentence of the fourth paragraph of the section titled "Risk Factors - Risks Relating to the Group and its Business - Funding Risks - Liquidity Risks" on page 28 of the Original Base Prospectus (as amended by the First Supplement) is hereby amended to read as follows:

-The Group's non-deposit funding (i.e., the sum of funds borrowed, money market borrowings and securities issued, noting that this excludes subordinated debt instruments) was equivalent to 13.9%, 14.1%, 10.4% and 9.1%, respectively, of its assets as of 31 December 2020, 2021 and 2022 and 30 June 2023.
+The Group's non-deposit funding (i.e., the sum of funds borrowed, money market borrowings and securities issued, noting that this excludes subordinated debt instruments) was equivalent to 13.9%, 14.1%, 10.4% and 6.0%, respectively, of its assets as of 31 December 2020, 2021 and 2022 and 30 September 2023.

-The fifth paragraph of the section titled "Risk Factors - Risks Relating to the Group and its Business - Funding Risks - Liquidity Risks" on page 28 of the Base Prospectus is hereby deleted in its entirety and replaced by the following:
+The fifth paragraph of the section titled "Risk Factors - Risks Relating to the Group and its Business - Funding Risks - Liquidity Risks" on page 28 of the Original Base Prospectus (as amended by the First Supplement) is hereby amended to read as follows: